awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 To access on\-premises instances or virtual machines \(VMs\), the role your AWS account needs is an IAM service role for a hybrid environment\.
 For information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.

 An Automation workflow can be initiated under the context of a service role \(or assume role\)\.
 This allows the service to perform actions on your behalf\.
 If you do not specify an assume role, Automation uses the context of the user who invoked the execution\.
 However, certain situations require that you specify a service role for Automation\.
-For more information, see [Configuring a service role \(assume role\) access for Automation workflows](automation-setup.md#automation-setup-configure-role)\.
+For more information, see [Configuring a service role \(assume role\) access for automations](automation-setup.md#automation-setup-configure-role)\.

 ### AWS managed policies for AWS Systems Manager<a name="managed-policies"></a>